A digital signature is a secure, cryptographic method of verifying the authenticity and integrity of a digital document.

 - A freelancer sends a contract to a new client – no printers, no delays.

-The convenience of signing documents online has made digital signatures a standard across industries — and their adoption is growing every year.
+The convenience of signing documents online has made digital signatures a standard across industries and their adoption is growing every year.

-Why Digital Signatures Are Safe
+Why it's Safe

 Security is a major reason why more businesses are moving to digital signatures.